The following post is from Joshua of Becoming Minimalist: Organization: Removing Rocks or Just Moving Them Around?

 “What then, are the ‘big rocks’ in my life?” and “What are the big rocks in your life?”
 Most likely, your list will look similar to mine – we value our kids, our friends, our faith, our goals, and our influence.
 This illustration is one that I have never forgotten and have considered often to reevaluate the course of my life.

-I have found great benefit to living a minimalist lifestyle.
+I have found great benefits to living a minimalist lifestyle.
 Owning fewer possessions costs less, takes less time, and causes less stress.
 But the greatest benefit of living with less is that I have found more room in my jar to keep the “big rocks.”
 My life is centered around the things I value most… and there is less getting in the way of them.

 With that in mind… by all means, organize.
 Embrace the helpful hints, tips, and advice that can be found all over this website.
 I refer to it often and enjoy being a monthly contributor.
 But, as you look for organizational tips for your home, don’t make the mistake of just moving around the little rocks in your jar.
 Find some space in your life for the big ones by removing your unnecessary possessions whenever possible.